Consultative Sales: How To Get Your Customers To Sell Themselves

 Now you want to ask the prospect probing questions, and see if they have an unmet need.
 You want to find out what problems they have, so you can direct your attention – later on in the consultative sales approach – to their specific pain points.

 The idea is that you are acknowledging the prospect’s situation, rather than trying to impose your own desires, and therefore are seen as a helping hand.
 In other words, you want to build a relationship with this person and demonstrate that your intention is to help them find a solution to a problem… NOT to try and force your product on them.

 This is the part of the consultative sales approach where the genius behind consultative sales starts to emerge.
 Using the answers your prospect gave you to the earlier questions — ask new questions based on the implication of not solving their problem.

 You are trying to lead the prospect to critically think about their problem, and really internalize how big of an issue it has become.
 In a way, you are allowing the prospect to get emotional about their pain points, and this will make them much more likely to seek out a solution.

 At this point we’re going for the close — but not the typical close you see in traditional “hard selling.”
 You have brought the prospect almost all way through the process, now you need to lead them towards the the final conclusion.
 Ideally at this point in the process, the prospect has realized that your product will solve their pain points and is worth their immediate effort.

-If you’ve asked the right questions, and followed the process as described, your prospect will immediately jump on your offer.
+If you’ve asked the right questions, and followed the consultative sales process as described, your prospect will immediately jump on your offer.
 In other words: they will sell themselves.
-That’s the beauty of consultative sales, you are actually helping people solve their problems rather than trying to pressure them into an unnecessary product.
+That’s the beauty of the consultative sales approach, you are actually helping people solve their problems rather than trying to pressure them into an unnecessary product.
 Of course, the one caveat to this process is that your product needs to legitimately solve your prospects’ problems.
 But that’s a different discussion entirely, right?